What makes the “cracking noise during an adjustment?

 Do chiropractors refer patients to other doctors?

 Like most health care providers, our chiropractors belong to a large and growing network of health care professionals.
 Our chiropractors are well educated in recognizing risk factors and signs of serious disease.
 The goal of your initial visit and examination is to determine what is causing your pain/condition, and to determine if your condition is appropriate for chiropractic care.
-If we feel that your condition is not best treated by our chiropractors, or would be better treated by a medical doctor or other healthcare provider, we will refer you to the appropriate clinic.
+If we feel that your condition is not best treated by our chiropractors, or would be better treated by a medical doctor or other healthcare provider, we will refer you to the appropriate clinic (or within clinic as we have medical doctors in house).

 What education does a chiropractor have?